lephleg/nano-node-docker/readme.md

 ### Install with fast-syncing

 NANO Node Docker stack can also bootstrap any newly created node (or an existing one) with the latest ledger files.
 This implies that you are willing to trust third-party sources for your node history.
-The latest ledger files are obtained from the NANO Foundation's Yandex [disk](https://yadi.sk/d/fcZgyES73Jzj5T) while My Nano Ninja [API](https://mynano.ninja/api) handles the extraction and final redirect.
+The latest ledger files are obtained from the NANO Foundation.
+As of Oct 2023, the compressed size for download exceeds 45GB.
+More info can be found [here](https://docs.nano.org/running-a-node/ledger-management/#downloaded-ledger-files).

 Just add the `-f` flag to your installer command:

 ```
-$ sudo ./setup.sh -t V24.0 -f
+$ sudo ./setup.sh -t V25.1 -f
 ```
 **WARNING: You are strongly adviced to BACKUP your wallet seed before trying to fast-sync an existing node.**